 When a couple gets divorced there are many important issues to resolve, from where the children are going to live and with whom to how any financial assets from the marriage will be divided up.
 It is always best to try and come to an amicable agreement with your former partner, however, this cannot always be possible.
 A divorce solicitor or mediator can help separating couples agree on how best to reach a resolution.

-When faced with the prospect of getting divorced, you should contact a solicitor straight away, who will be able to help you work out what you want to happen next, and what you are entitled to.
-If you are able to agree on how to handle issues around raising your children, establishing maintenance payments and deciding how to split your money and matrimonial assets without going to court, this can save time and money and often avoid a great deal of tension.
+When faced with the prospect of getting divorced, you should contact a solicitor straight away for legal advice, who will be able to help you work out what you want to happen next, and what you are entitled to.
+If you are able to agree on how to handle issues around raising your children, establishing maintenance payments and deciding how to solve financial claim of matrimonial assets without going to court, this can save time and money and often avoid a great deal of tension.

 If you cannot agree, however, there are processes in place to help.
 You are entitled in most cases to use a mediator to help you reach an agreement.
 A mediator is an unbiased third party, trained in resolving marital disputes, who will meet with the divorcing parties and help them negotiate a way forward that everyone can accept and adhere to.
 In some cases, legal aid may be available to help meet the costs of undergoing mediation.